-Our geography curriculum is high-quality, well thought out and is sequenced to demonstrate progression in knowledge, skills and vocabulary.
+Our geography curriculum is high-quality and sequenced to demonstrate progression in knowledge, skills and vocabulary.
 Children deepen their understanding of the interaction between physical and human processes and how this affects landscapes and environments.

 We measure the impact of our curriculum through the following methods:

-- Summative assessment through on-going learning and Proof of Progress tasks to assess whether understanding of milestones is basic, advancing or deep
+- Summative assessment through end of unit Proof of Progress tasks to assess critical knowledge, skills and understanding.

 - Images and videos of the children’s practical learning .

 - Interviewing the pupils about their learning (pupil voice) with their books.

 Geography promotes British Values and St Dennis Primary Academy has respect for democracy and the right for all our children to have their voices heard.
 With oracy underpinning the subject, children are actively involved in discussions and are encouraged to express their ideas and opinions whilst showing respect to others.
-Children explore their own values through debate and discuss how issues, even if they are on the other side of the world, can have vast effects on everyone – this is evident through the Year 4 topic about rainforests.
+Children explore their own values through debate and discuss how issues, even if they are on the other side of the world, can have vast effects on everyone – this is evident through the Year 4 topic of Rainforests.
 The school’s Eco Council representatives are elected by their classmates and this group is supporting the growing understanding and development of sustainability across the school, so we are developing global citizens.
 Through learning about local industry, children understand about how places, people, cultures and economies are interrelated.
 Children also learn about empathising with people whose lives are affected by disasters.
 In Year 3 children learn about volcanoes and in Year 6 they build upon this and learn about earthquakes.